pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       List the qualifier declarations in a namespace.

-      Enumerate the CIM qualifier declarations in the specified CIM namespace (--namespace option).
+      Enumerate the CIM qualifier declarations in the specified CIM namespace(s) (--namespace option).
 If no namespace was specified, the default namespace of the connection is used.

       In the output, the qualifier declaration will formatted as defined by the --output-format general option.

     Command Options:
-      -n, --namespace NAMESPACE  Namespace to use for this command, instead of the default namespace of the connection.
+      -n, --namespace NAMESPACE(s)  Namespace(s) to use for this command, instead of the default connection namespace.
+May be specified multiple times using either the option multiple times and/or comma separated list.
+Default: connection default namespace.
       -s, --summary                 Show only a summary (count) of the objects.
       -h, --help                    Show this help message.

 .. _`pywbemcli qualifier get --help`: